gbif/hp-north-america/_posts/2023-01-31-na-region-deadline-announcements.md

 **The deadline for nominations is June 19, 2023.** Please review the complete [GBIF announcement](https://www.gbif.org/news/6gyLOum00YsYc4OtVGK33Y/call-for-nominations-to-the-2023-gbif-graduate-researchers-award).

 Note from the NA Steering Group - it's been a long time since we had a recipient from Canada.
 We know there must be some worthy candidates out there.
-[Please let us know](mailto: gbif.na.helpdesk@gmai) if you would like to submit a nomination.
+[Please contact Carloe Sinou](mailto: canadensys.network@gmail.com) for assistance with a nomination.